-There are other opportunities outside of the department, including graduate assistantships in Student Affairs and other university units, and TAships in other academic programs.
+There are other opportunities outside of the department, including graduate assistantships in Student Affairs, Residential Life and other university units.
 Some doctoral students beyond their fifth year have also been able to secure part-time appointments in Northwestern's School of Professional Studies.
 The School of Professional Studies gives some preference in its appointments to qualified Northwestern doctoral students, but it is important to remember that all appointments of this kind are at the discretion of the Dean.